|Conservation Priority List|

 As with many breeds of livestock, the Clydesdale has evolved during the 1900s to meet the changing demands of the times.
 In the early 1900s, the market favored a compact animal.
 More recently, breeders have selected for a taller horse to be used in fancy hitches and in the show ring.
 Today’s Clydesdales stand 16.2–18 hands (66–72") at the withers and weigh 1600–1800 pounds.
 The largest individuals are taller, weighing as much as 2200 pounds.

-The North American population of Clydesdale horses has increased steadily during the past thirty years, and the population is now at an all-time high, with more purebred foals registered annually than ever before.
-Globally, the breed is well known but not common, with an estimated global population of about 5,000 horses.
+The North American population of Clydesdale horses had increased steadily for several decades, but a sharp decline began around 2010, prompted by the economic downturn that affected the entire equine market.
+Globally, the breed is well known but not common, with an estimated global population of less than 5,000 horses.

 You may be interested in...